Greg-Boggs/easy_breadcrumb/README.txt

 breadcrumb by using the current URL, the user needs to do anything to get it working.
 The resulting block will be something like:
 "Home >> Contact Us" or "Home / Contact us".
 The breadcrumb presentation could vary depending on the module's settings.
+Easy Breadcrumb naturally encourages the creation of semantic and consistent paths.

 By example, having a URL like "gallery/videos/once-a-time-in-cartagena", EasyBreadcrumb will automatically produces the breadcrumb